Nights-Software/ns-docs/resources/ers.md

 *Note: Always make sure when you transfer files to your server you follow this order: (Otherwise you will experience parsing errors in F8 console.)*

 ```
-Set FTP Transfer Type to Binary -> Open Keymaster Download ZIP Package -> Unpack in a folder on your local machine -> drag from local machine into the server resources folder -> server.cfg (ensure script) and then boot up the server.
+Set FTP Transfer Type to Binary -> Open the CFX Portal Download ZIP Package -> Unpack in a folder on your local machine -> drag from local machine into the server resources folder -> server.cfg (ensure script) and then boot up the server.
 ```

 *IMPORTANT: Follow this guide step by step.
 If you're stuck at a step, please ask for support in our Discord and provide the step name, do not skip steps.
 Click the button to join discord at the bottom of this page.*